This factsheet is about bowel (colon) cancer

 What treatment is available for bowel cancer?

-anywhere else, most colon cancers are treated by surgery.
-This will usually involve removing the cancer together with the lymph glands alongside the blood vessels supplying that section of the bowel.
-In most cases, the two ends of the bowel are joined together again (anastomosis) but if an emergency operation needs to take place, it may not be possible to join the bowel together straight away.
+anywhere else, most bowel cancers are treated by surgery.
+This will usually involve removing the cancer together with the lymph glands next to the blood vessels supplying that section of the bowel.
+In most cases, the two ends of the bowel are joined together again (anastomosis).
+But if an emergency operation needs to happen, or if there are particular concerns regarding the location of the cancer, it may not be possible to join the bowel together straight away.

-- Post-surgery treatment: soon after the operation, the MDT will meet again to review all the information from the operation including analysis of the tumour which will reveal the specific stage of the cancer (staging).
+Soon after the operation, the MDT will meet again to review all the information from the operation including analysis of the tumour which will reveal the specific stage of the cancer (staging).
 Further treatment will be dependent on those results and the decisions made will be explained.
 If there is need for further treatment such as chemotherapy, then this will be arranged.

 Will I need a colostomy (stoma)?